-Appendix C: Participant Services

-C-1/C-3: Service Specific cation

-· · n the specification are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specifica tion are readily available to CMS upon request through

 the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Statutory Service

 Service:

 Case Management

 Alternate Service Title (if any):

 Support Coordination

 HCBS Taxonomy:

-nebs faxonomy:

 Category 1: Sub-Category 1:

 01 Case Management 01010 case management

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+Complete this part for a renewal application or a new waiver that replaces an existing waiver Select one :

+Complete this part for a renewal application of a new walver indi replaces an existing waiver.
+Select one:

 Service is included in approved waiver.
 There is no change in service specifications.
 Service is included in approved waiver.
 The service specifications have been modified.
+Service is not included in the approved waiver.

 Support Coordination shall mean the assessment, planning, implementing, coordination, and monitoring of services and supports that assist people with intellectual and developmental disabilities to participate in their community, increase independence and control over their own lives to the greatest extent possible, and develop skills and abilities needed to achieve his/her personal goals.
 Support Coordination shall be provided in a manner that comports fully with federal standards applicable to person-centered planning.
 Support Coordination activities include coordinating and facilitating the development of the Plan of Services and Supports through the person-centered planning process and revising/updating each individual's Plan of Services and Supports at least annually or when changes in the individual's circumstances occur or when requests are made by the individual/legal guardian.
-Support Coordination shall oversee at least annual reassessment of the person's level of care eligibility and at least annual assessment of the individual's experience to confirm that the setting in which the person is receiving services including those requirements applicable to provider owned/controlled settings meet federal HCBS requirements, except as supported by the person's specific assessed need and documented in the Plan of Services and Supports.
+Support Coordination shall oversee at least annual reassessment of the person's level of care eligibility.
+Support Coordination also conducts at least annual assessment of the individual's experience to confirm that the setting in which the person is receiving services including those requirements applicable to provider owned/controlled settings meet federal HCBS requirements, except as supported by the person's specific assessed need and documented in the Plan of Services and Supports.